drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ##### Species classification

-On the holdout set, Zamba achieves a top-1 accuracy[^footnote-top-1-accuracy] of 82% and a top-3 accuracy[^footnote-top-3-accuracy] of 94%.
+On the holdout set, African species `time_distributed` model achieves a top-1 accuracy[^footnote-top-1-accuracy] of 82% and a top-3 accuracy[^footnote-top-3-accuracy] of 94%.
 Performance varies across regions depending on species diversity.
 For example, in the limited sample of videos from Equatorial Guinea, only three species are represented.
 In this case, top-1 accuracy is 97%, significantly above the global average.
 In contrast, Ivory Coast videos contain 21 species, making classification more challenging; here, top-1 accuracy drops to 80%.

 [^footnote-top-1-accuracy]: Top-1 accuracy is defined as the percentage of videos where the class with the highest predicted probability is actually present.
 [^footnote-top-3-accuracy]: Top-3 accuracy is the percentage where the true class appears among the top three predicted classes.